This is part of the Brennan Center’s work on the Freedom to Vote Act.

 Making it easier to vote

-Since 2018, in addition to other reforms, two states have passed automatic voter registration through popular referendum, while five states have passed it through their legislatures.
-In total, sixteen states and the District of Columbia have now approved automatic voter registration.
+Since 2018, in addition to other reforms, two states have passed automatic voter registration through popular referendum, while nine states have passed it through their legislatures.
+In total, twenty states and the District of Columbia have now approved automatic voter registration.
+In addition, thirty-four states and the District of Columbia now allow no-excuse absentee voting.

 - In 2018, voters in Michigan and Nevada passed automatic voter registration at the ballot box by overwhelming majorities.
 For example, Michigan’s Proposal 3 (which also included same-day voter registration and no-excuse absentee voting) was approved by a 2–1 margin.

-- Five states – Maine, Maryland, Massachusetts, New Jersey, and Washington – passed automatic voter registration legislatively.
+- Nine states – Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, New York, Virginia, and Washington – passed automatic voter registration legislatively.

 - More than two-thirds of voters in Maryland approved a constitutional amendment to allow same-day voter registration.